 Attend a virtual performance of The Nutcracker from your very own couch—cozy socks and roaring fire encouraged.

-Host a family peppermint ice cream taste test.
+Host a family holiday ice cream taste test.

 Write a letter to Santa (and receive one back.)

-Instead of driving to view lights around your neighborhood, consider a socially-distanced nighttime stroll.
+Instead of driving to view lights around your neighborhood, consider taking a nighttime stroll.
 Don’t forget the cider!

 Give a little joy to the world by donating to your local food bank or to Toys for Tots.

 Mix a stiff Christmas nightcap for yourself, then give in to a few reindeer games with the kiddos.

 Host a virtual cookie exchange with your kids’ best pals.
 Bake a few of your faves, drop off on their porch, then get crummy together over Zoom.

 It’s a marshmallow world in the winter!
 Wrap up these funfetti holiday marshmallows with a hand-written note and drop them on your neighbors’ doorsteps.